tarwn/lessthandot-hugo/blogs/content/posts/2011-06-08-a-week-in-sybase-training-2.md

 #### Auto Expand

 This is what is knows as autogrow in SQL Server. by default Sybase does not have this turned on, as a matter of fact, you have to run a script that is shipped with the product in order to create the stored procedures that will make it possible for you to use this feature.
-It seems that within the Sybase crowd, if it is a old school DBA then they don&#8217;t like feature, if it is a new DBA they love it because they have to do less.
+It seems that within the Sybase crowd, if it is a old school DBA then they don't like feature, if it is a new DBA they love it because they have to do less.

 There is a proc that is named sp_dbextend that you can use to manage all this stuff